uber/AutoDispose/README.md

 Kotlin extensions are bundled with almost every artifact.

+For coroutines - there is an `autodispose-coroutines-interop` artifact for interoperability between `CoroutineScope` and `ScopeProvider`/`Completable` types.

 ##### RxLifecycle

 As of 0.4.0 there is an RxLifecycle interop module under `autodispose-rxlifecycle`.
 This is for interop